AL108/riscxii/README.md

 ## Overview

 Riscxii is a virtual machine developed as a personal project for a Systems Programming course.
-This project was an journey into the intricacies of system-level programming, completed over a span of about a week.
+This project was a journey into the intricacies of system-level programming, completed over a span of about a week.

 ## Features